-Many of our lecturers are qualified actuaries or finance professionals and have worked in industry and continue to consult for corporate organisations, so you will benefit from their first-hand knowledge and business experience.
-As we place a high value on teaching both theory and application, you will emerge from your degree with a good understanding of how to use your newly acquired knowledge in the workplace, whether this concerns a career as a finance specialist, an actuary or an alternative direction (such as, for example, risk manager).
+Many of our lecturers are qualified actuaries and have worked in industry and continue to consult for corporate organisations, so you will benefit from their first-hand knowledge and business experience.
+As we place a high value on teaching both theory and application, you will emerge from your degree with a good understanding of how to use your newly acquired knowledge in the workplace, whether this concerns a career as an actuary or an alternative direction (such as, for example, risk manager).

-Due to its academic rigour, the programme also enables students to further their studies after graduation through a postgraduate degree.
+Thanks to the academic rigour, the programme also enables some students to further their studies after graduation through a postgraduate degree, such as Actuarial Management at Bayes.